vfarcic/vfarcic.github.io/ms-workshop/README.md

   config.vm.synced_folder ".", "/vagrant", mount_options: ["dmode=700,fmode=600"]
 ```

-__This process of changing synched_folder in the Vagrantfile should be repeated every time we clone some code from the GitHub repository into a Windows host.__
+__This process of changing synced_folder in the Vagrantfile should be repeated every time we clone some code from the GitHub repository into a Windows host.__

 Run the following commands: